Crimzor3086/LoreMint/BLOCKCHAIN_INTEGRATION.md

 ## Next Steps

-1. **Deploy Contracts**: Deploy all contracts to Mantle mainnet/testnet
+1. **Deploy Contracts**: Deploy all contracts to the Story Aeneid testnet
 2. **Update Addresses**: Add deployed contract addresses to `.env`
 3. **Test Integration**: Test all operations with deployed contracts
 4. **Add Indexer**: Consider adding a blockchain indexer for better performance